Integrate touchless interaction into any interactive wall design

 1 x Computer running Mac OS, Windows or Linux

 First, we have to decide where to place our sensor.
 From the front, decide where the user is going to interact with your interactive wall.
 Create a sensor directly behind the wall in that same location.
-You want the sensor to be around 20cm in diameter, which you can mark out with a ruler.
 Then, using the copper tape, create a hatched sensor.

 In the center of the sensor, where the tape creates a cross, attach the Electrode Pad with the self-tapping screws.
 Make sure to screw the screws in completely so that the connection between the pad and the copper tape is super tight.